newrelic/newrelic-unix-monitor/README.md

 ## Other configurations

-### Deploying Dashboards from separate server/desktop
+### Deploying Dashboards from separate server or desktop
 If you want to initiate the dashboard install from a standalone machine (i.e. a tools server or your own mac, linux or cygwin laptop/desktop), you will need the following:

 * `pluginctl.sh`